 Stop use and ask a doctor if

-- symptoms do not improve within 7 days or are accompanied by fever
+- symptoms do not improve within 7 days or occur with a fever

 If pregnant or breast-feeding, ask a health professional before use.